 All business premises, regardless of their size, require a fire risk assessment.
 These are sometimes referred to as a fire safety risk assessment, or risk assessment for fire.
 This is an important legal obligation, which is required as part of fire safety legislation under the Regulatory Reform (Fire Safety) Order (RRO).
-Your fire safety risk assessment identifies if current fire precautions are adequate, and highlights any areas which may be missing or currently not covered by suitable fire precautions.
+Your assessment identifies if current fire precautions are adequate, and highlights any areas which may be missing or currently not covered by suitable fire precautions.

 The assessment covers a number of areas within your premises.
 You will receive a written report that identifies any problems or issues.
 This will specifically include details of any areas which are not covered by suitable fire precautions.
 Additionally we will provide guidance on how to rectify problem areas, and continue to provide support once the assessment has been undertaken.